fredele/JRScrap/readme.md

 - Is your machine runnig JRiver as Client ?
 My app. does only run for local files ...
 - No COM connection with JRiver ?
 Re-install JRiver as Admin user under Windows.

-Now you can write me, in English or French (J' écris en anglais-européen car c 'est un soft qui fonctionne pour pleins de langues ...) if you have suggestions, bugs, strange behaviour ...
+Now you can write me, in English or French (J' Ã©cris en anglais-europÃ©en car c 'est un soft qui fonctionne pour pleins de langues ...) if you have suggestions, bugs, strange behaviour ...
 I garantee nothing but will try to help in any case  .

 Help :
 -------------